jrpool/pg-cli/README.md

 ```
 - task.js
-commands
-- add.js
-- done.js
-- list.js
 src
+- dbdrop.js
+- dbinit.js
 - messages.js
+- util.js
+- validate.js
 ```

 ## Discussion

 ### General

-This application demonstrates the use of a [PostgreSQL][pg] database and the [`npm`][npm] [`pg` package][npmpg] to read and modify the content of the database in response to commands issued from the command line.
+This application demonstrates the use of a [PostgreSQL][pg] database and the [`npm`][npm] [`pg` package][npmpg] to create, destroy, read, and modify the database in response to commands issued from the command line.

 The demonstration takes the form of a to-do list manager.
-You can use it to add tasks to the list, remove tasks from it (declaring them “done”), and list the tasks in it.
+You can use it to add tasks to the list, remove tasks from it (declaring them “done”), list the tasks in it, and reset it to its original state.

 The application fulfills the requirements of the “Command line Todo List With SQL” module in Phase 2 of the [Learners Guild][lg] curriculum.

-The output text strings of the interface are separated from the code in a `messages.js` module and labeled as being the task-list messages in English.
+The output text strings of the interface are separated from the code in a `messages.js` module and labeled as being the messages in English.
 For parallel versions in additional languages, and/or in other domains (such as inventory management), other message blocks could be added and options to choose the applicable block could be added to the interface.

-Except for the `help` command, there is a complete division of labor between validation/assignment and fulfillment.
-The `task` module evaluates each command and, if it is valid, assigns its fulfillment to another appropriate module: `add`, `list`, `done`, or `reset`.
-After the assignment, the `task` module does nothing else.
-It receives no report back from the assignee, and it is the assignee, rather than `task`, that is responsible for notifying the user of the outcome.

 In this implementation, reporting that a task has been completed results in the removal of the task from the list, rather than the task being marked as done.